Chevron evacuates Venezuela executives following staff arrests

-(Reuters) - U.S. oil major Chevron Corp (CVX.N) has evacuated executives from Venezuela after two of its workers were imprisoned over a contract dispute with state-owned oil company PDVSA, according to four sources familiar with the matter.
+(Reuters) - U.S. oil major Chevron Corp has evacuated executives from Venezuela after two of its workers were imprisoned over a contract dispute with state-owned oil company PDVSA, according to four sources familiar with the matter.

 Chevron asked other employees to avoid the facilities of its joint venture with the OPEC nation’s oil firm, the sources said.